LukeCGG/MovingPlatformsAnimatedEASY/addons/platforms/README.md

   - "Move" is run so that whenever activator is pressed, a full aniamtion forward and back will play.
   - "Hold2Move" is run so that the platform will continiously play it's animation forward and back while the activator is pressed.
   - "Hold2Open" is run so that while the activator is pressed, the platform will be at it's marker position, and when button is not pressed, it will be at it's original position.
 - Activator is used to set the activator for the platform, you can drag in a provided "ActivatorButton" scene into your level and link it via the platform.
 This will make it so that the button can control the platform animation.
-However the activator can be used as any Node2D, as long as that node provides a custom signal of 'activated' and 'deactivated', then it will still work correctly with the platform.
+- However the activator can be used as any Node2D, as long as that node provides a custom signal of 'activated' and 'deactivated', then it will still work correctly with the platform.
+- ALSO, the "ActivatorButton" has the option to Mimic a button, this is a super handy feature if you want two seperate buttons to power the same platforms.
+  - But it also allows a button to mimic a button while also running a platform itself seperatly (it's easier to see if you just try the Demo scene)
+  - Mimic Button is not required to have a connected sister button, dont connect unless you want it to mimic another button!